 - Fewer GHG Emissions—Fuels converted from stranded natural gas reserves, which are otherwise not economical to recover, require no gas flaring and produce fewer GHG emissions.
 Fuels from biomass can produce fewer GHG emissions because carbon dioxide captured during feedstock growth offsets carbon dioxide emissions from burning fuel.

 Research and Development

 Gas-to-liquid and coal-to-liquid production processes are in relatively advanced stages of development and in commercial production.
 Biomass-to-liquid processes are less mature.
 For all three processes, research and development efforts are improving the efficiency and economics of production as well as quantifying costs and benefits of production and use in vehicles.

 Companies involved in xTL fuel production include Sasol, Shell, Syntroleum, and Rentech.
 Since the late 1990s, most major oil companies have announced plans to investigate producing diesel through gas-to-liquid processes.
+Sasol has announced plans for a commercial scale GTL plant in Lake Charles, LA, set to open in 2018.
 The U.S. Department of Energy and several national laboratories support xTL fuel production research and development.

 Learn more about xTL fuels from the links below.
 The AFDC and U.S. Department of Energy do not necessarily recommend or endorse these companies (see disclaimer).